numpy/numpy/doc/source/reference/arrays.maskna.rst

 To see a more complete list of what is supported and unsupported in the 1.7 release of NumPy, please refer to the release notes.

+During the design phase of this feature, two implementation approaches for NA values were discussed, called "mask" and "bitpattern".
+What has been implemented is the "mask" approach, but the design document, or "NEP", describes a way both approaches could co-operatively exist in NumPy, since each has both pros and cons.
+This design document is available in the file "doc/neps/missing-data.rst" of the NumPy source code.